Twinklebear/Twinklebear.github.io/_posts/2013-08-20-lesson-4-handling-events.md

 The `SDL_QUIT` event occurs when the user closes our window, `SDL_KEYDOWN` occurs when a key is pressed and `SDL_MOUSEBUTTONDOWN` occurs if a mouse button is pressed.
-These are just a few of the wide variety of events that we can recieve and I strongly recommend reading up about the other types in the [`SDL_Event` documentation](http://wiki.libsdl.org/SDL_Event).
+These are just a few of the wide variety of events that we can receive and I strongly recommend reading up about the other types in the [`SDL_Event` documentation](http://wiki.libsdl.org/SDL_Event).

 Completing the Main Loop